nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 }
 ```

 The spec contains a list of resources and global attributes that can be passed to the deployment provider.
 The list of resources for this deployment contains an API, bucket, and execution unit with the information required to configure them for the cloud.
 The default project and stack attributes are also provided.
-You will notice in the execution unit config the image is provided with a uri pointing to the local image name.
+You will notice in the execution unit config the image is provided with a URI pointing to the local image name.

 The deployment provider requires an implementation for deploying and a method for destroying the cloud resources, called `Up` and `Down` respectively.